RoyalIcing/RoyalIcing/2023/calculated-world.md

 Calculated.World takes those ideas and technologies and remixes them into a much simpler model — but one which unlocks capabilities I haven’t seen anywhere else.

-The best way I can describe it is it’s like Lambda running WebAssembly on Edge server all over the world.
-For now there’s no persisted state, and I intend to explore that more in the future.
+The best way I can describe it is it’s like Lambda running WebAssembly on Edge servers all over the world.
+For now it’s stateless (there’s nothing persisted in the cloud), though I intend to explore that more in the future.

 Pure functions downloaded quickly to anywhere able to run in any environment.
 Server.
 Edge.
 Browser.
 Native.
 I think that’s pretty powerful.